salehuddn/csc574project/README.md

 ## **IMPORTANT

-Must add `../` for each path to avoid error
+Must add `../` for each pages inside their own folder to avoid error

 Example: